| The

 - the leader of the two sacred cities.
 Imam Muhammed ibn Muhammed

 al-Ghazali they called 'Hujjatul Islam' - the proof of Islam’.
+Unique cases of Universality An amazing phenomenon unique to the

 science of hadith transmission exemplified this universality.